Bmack1915/WebUniCoursework/README.md

 (Example)
 -GET-
-https://localhost:7220/api/player : GET a list of all players https://localhost:7220/api/player/1 : GET player with PlayerId 1.
+https://localhost:7220/api/player : GET a list of all players (CONSUME IN POSTMAN) https://localhost:7220/api/player/1 : GET player with PlayerId 1 (CONSUME IN POSTMAN)

 Authentication + Authorization
 ------------------------------